-If you're third grader came home today complaining about the exchange rate and the falling price of Leaf Loot, then she must be a part of Wolf Hill School's mini-society, a program run by third grade teachers.
+If you're third grader came home today complaining about the exchange rate and the falling price of Leaf Loot, then she must be a part of 's mini-society, a program run by third grade teachers.

 The program is a social studies unit aimed at teaching economics in a relatable way.
 For their work students designed a society where they chose their style of government, elected officials, applied for jobs and created a business selling a service or good.